Toby70b/SGGC_WS/Local-Developer-Setup/README.md

 ## Steam

 The SGGC depends on both the Steam API and Store to be able to filter the common games owned by Steam users.
-As Valve have not published a mock API for the Steam API the SGGC relies on a Wiremock instance to mock Steam API and Store functionality.
+As Valve have not published a mock API for the Steam API, the SGGC relies on a WireMock instance to mock Steam API and Store functionality.
 Stubs are often bespoke to suit the needs of the current feature under development, as such the docker-compose file does not pre-configure the instance we any stubs.
 However, the project does contain some example stubs covering each endpoint required for a local SGGC to function these can be found [here](Steam/Wiremock-Stub-Examples)